 Which Sleeping Bag Season should you buy?

-if you are only taking your family camping in the summer you should get a 2 Season sleeping bag
+if you are only taking your family camping in the summer, you should get a 2 Season sleeping bag

-If you want to start camping a little earlier, such as the May school half term, or a little later into September, then get a 3 Season sleeping bag.
+If you want to start camping a little earlier, such as the May school half term, or a little later into September, get a 3 Season sleeping bag.

 If someone in your family feels the cold, a 4 Season sleeping bag would be a better option.